Has survival of the fittest food plants raised the prospect that a bacterial pestilence could ruin the world’s food supply?

 To read the entire story, click here.

-Joe Foegen, a supervisor in the merchandising department at the Lexington Co-operative Market, and Heather Lazickas, promotions and education coordinator for the Elmwood Avenue health food co-op, talked about this during an interview with me earlier this week.
+Joe Foegen, a supervisor in the merchandising department at the Lexington Co-operative Market, and Heather Lazickas, promotions and education coordinator for the Elmwood Avenue health food co-op, talked about this during an interview with me earlier this week for today's WNY Refresh story on heirloom vegetables.

 "This comes back to the corporatization of agriculture," Foegen said.
 "Look at Monsanto nowadays, which patents seeds.
 Farmers aren’t even allowed to save [those] seeds nowadays or else they’re sued."